 Editor's note (March 2019): This blog was originally published in April 2017.
 It has been updated to include new insights and information regarding Amazon's rumored One Vendor.

-You sell your products on Amazon as a marketplace merchant.
-Amazon's marketplace simply acts as another sales channel, through which you can list, price and sell any number of products.
+Under this arrangement, you stay in control of your products.
+Amazon's marketplace simply acts as another sales channel through which you can list, price and sell items.
 You're in charge of shipping and inventory.
-You're also in charge of maintaining a high seller score to maintain your right-to-sell.
-Note: You can choose to have Amazon fulfill your orders from their fulfillment centers via Fulfillment by Amazon (FBA) and/or you can fulfill orders from your own warehouse or third-party warehouse (Fulfillment by Merchant, FBM).
+You're also responsible for maintaining a high seller score to earn your right-to-sell.
+Note: You can choose to lean on Amazon to fulfill orders through its Fulfillment by Amazon (FBA) program.
+Alternatively, you can fulfill orders from your own warehouse or a third-party warehouse (Fulfillment by Merchant, FBM).

 Zentail is a multichannel software platform that makes it easy to sell on Amazon, eBay, Walmart Marketplace, Jet.com, Google Shopping, Google Shopping Actions, Shopify, BigCommerce and a growing selection of channels.
 Centrally manage product information, listings, inventory, orders, business analytics and reordering from one beautiful interface.